 Since his arrest, the authorities have continuously told him informally that he would be released soon, since there is no link between him and the song.
 Yet, he remains imprisoned.
 He is being held without clear charges, without direct access to his lawyer, and without a real investigation.
 His detention is continuously extended (initially by 15 days and now by 45 days at a time), sometimes without even so much as entering a courtroom.
 Rami thus faces the possibility of indefinite detention in one of Egypt’s most notorious prisons.

-Whilst Rami has always been open-minded and compassionate, his physical world has now been reduced to a 15 square meter prison cell shared with others.
+Whilst Rami has always been open-minded and compassionate, his physical world has now been reduced to a 15-square metre prison cell shared with others.
 His hope for his future is collapsing.
 Having been solely dependent on playing the guitar for his profession, he is now not even sure whether his fingers could still perform.

 The mental effects on Rami are severe: he suffers from debilitating depression and other common issues related to detention in an Egyptian prison, such as poor nutrition and inadequate care for prior dental complications.
 His health keeps deteriorating due to the unhealthy environment of Tora prison and the ambiguity of his judicial process.